donaldsonlab/Documents/Hardware Docs/RC_DeepLabCut_Instructions.md

 $ conda activate DLCGPU_VIZ
 ```

 ...from this conda environment, you can proceed using deeplabcut in "ipython" as you normally would, and you should be able to get the GUI for the labeling step.
+See [Creating a project] to get started(#creating-a-project)

+## DLC Instructions

+### Creating a project